Mackenzie Hargreaves: Gender confirmation surgery

-Later in 2020, Mackenzie was depicted as undergoing gender confirmation surgery following her eighteenth birthday.
+In 2020, Mackenzie was depicted as undergoing gender confirmation surgery following her eighteenth birthday.
 Stone spoke to the media in promotion of the storyline, in conjunction with her own transgender activism.
 Speaking to Adam Bloodworth of Huffington Post, Stone expressed her desire for the story to be handled "well and respectfully", emphasising that "this surgery isn’t making Mackenzie a girl - she is already a girl, she just wants this for her own comfort, this is purely for her own benefit but it’s there so she can now move on".
 She related Mackenzie's journey to her own experience, stating that "I’m proud of who I am and I’m proud to be trans, and then sometimes there are these moments that I just really wish that I wasn’t... those feelings of shame creep in again when you’re feeling especially vulnerable or something’s happened in your life.
 What I wanted with Mackenzie was to show that it’s a process".
 Bloodworth suggested that the story "may be the last time Mackenzie’s gender identity is dealt with directly", as the soap transitions towards approaching Mackenzie's storylines "in the same way they would be for any other young female character on the show".

 Speaking to Lily Wakefield of PinkNews, Stone stressed the wider importance of depicting Mackenzie's surgery.
 She claimed that "because this story hasn’t really been told very much before, it’s a subject that a lot of trans people don’t feel comfortable with talking about because it is very private and there are a lot of misconceptions around surgery...
 I think it will be significant because for many people it will be the first time they are learning about gender confirmation surgery for trans people and why it’s important".
 She also explained the decision to focus on Mackenzie's choice to undergo surgery rather than the physical process, pointing out that in conversations with Richie "she tells him that she’s doing this for herself and it’s not for his benefit, not for anyone else’s benefit, but her own".
 Stone summarised that "this is something she’s always been waiting for, and now that it’s happened it’s not really a matter of her finally feeling like her true self, but finally feeling like she has everything she needs to move forwards in her life and be herself".
 Speaking to Radio Times, Stone discussed the importance of the support Mackenzie receives from the Rebecchis, Richie and Harlow Robinson (Jemma Donovan).